Find out what a CT scan is, how you have it and what happens afterwards.

 How you have it

 You usually have a CT scan in the x-ray (radiology) department as an outpatient.
 A radiographer operates the scanner.
-It can take about an hour and a half in total.
-Sometimes it takes longer depending on the preparation you need.
+The whole appointment can take up to an hour and a half.

 Why you might have a CT scan